Marin Alsop: Outside the US

 In 2010, 2013, 2015 and 2016, Alsop conducted the Belgian National Orchestra at the Queen Elisabeth Competition.
 On 7 September 2013, Alsop became the first female conductor of the Last Night of The Proms, and returned to conduct the Last Night on 12 September 2015.
 On 4 September 2014, at the Proms, she was awarded Honorary Membership of the Royal Philharmonic Society.
 Alsop returned to conduct the Last Night of the Proms in 2023.

 In 2014, Alsop first guest-conducted the Vienna Radio Symphony Orchestra (RSO Wien).
 In September 2019, she became chief conductor of the RSO Wien, the first female chief conductor in the orchestra's history.
 Alsop was a recipient of one of the 25th Annual Crystal Awards for 2019 at the World Economic Forum Annual Meeting in Davos, Switzerland.
 Since 2020, she has been artist in residence at the University of Music and Performing Arts Vienna.
 Alsop concluded her RSO Wien tenure at the close of the 2024–2025 season, after which the orchestra named her its Ehrendirigentin (honorary conductor).

 In June 2023, the Polish National Radio Symphony Orchestra announced the appointment of Alsop as its next artistic director and chief conductor, the first female conductor named to the posts, effective with the 2023–2024 season.

-In April 2023 the players of the Philharmonia Orchestra appointed Alsop as Principal Guest Conductor from the 2023/24 season for three seasons, "in recognition of her exceptional musicianship, her commitment to diversity and education, and the breadth of her repertoire".
+In April 2023, the Philharmonia Orchestra appointed Alsop as its next principal guest conductor, effective with the 2023–2024 season, with a contract for three seasons.

+Mentorships

+In 2002, in collaboration with Tomio Taki, Alsop created the Taki Concordia Conducting Fellowship, to provide coaching, mentorship, and financial support to female conductors.
+In 2019, the fellowship was renamed in honor of the organization's founder and president, the Taki Alsop Conducting Fellowship (TACF).
+The TACF is two-year program, that provides coaching and mentoring with Alsop and others in the profession and pays an honorarium to participants.

+In 2022, Alsop created the Breaking Barriers festival at Ravinia, dedicated to "smashing the glass ceiling" for women in fields where they are underrepresented.
+In its first year, the festival focused on conductors.
+In 2023, it focused on composers.
+In 2024, it shifted to the study and exploration of outer space and in 2025 to female chefs.
+The theme for 2026 was women who write musical scores for films, television, and video games.